QI: Online releasesUnited Kingdom The entire show is available to watch on BBC's iPlayer.

-Multiple services have made QI available to stream in the United States, including Acorn TV (Series A through G) and Hulu (Series I, J and K).
-By March 2022, ten seasons (series J-S) had been available through BritBox.
+Multiple services have made QI available to stream in the United States, including Acorn TV (Series A through G - unavailable as of 2024) and Hulu (Series I, J and K).
+By April 2024, twelve seasons (series J-U) had been available through BritBox.

 Other media

 Since 10 February 2007, a weekly QI column has run in The Daily Telegraph newspaper.
 Fifty-two columns were planned, originally alphabetically themed like the TV series and running from A to Z twice, but the feature is ongoing and was recently re-launched in the newspaper's Saturday magazine and online.
 A QI feature has appeared in BBC MindGames magazine since its fifth issue, and revolves around facts and questions in the General Ignorance-mould.
 A weekly QI-linked multiple-choice question is featured in Radio Times, with the solution printed in the feedback section.
 QI also has an official website, QI.com, which features facts, forums and other information.
 It also links to QI's internet show QI News, a parody news show which broadcasts "News" items about things which are "quite interesting".
 QI News stars Glenn Wrage and Katherine Jakeways as the newsreaders, Bob Squire and Sophie Langton.